Famous North American Silversmiths

 Carl Poul PETERSEN (1895-1977)

 According to his family history, Carl Poul Petersen apprenticed at Georg Jensen in Denmark before emigrating to Canada in 1929.
 He worked at Henry Birks and Sons in Montreal but he also set up a studio for commission work in the late thirties.
 Petersen left Birks and opened his permanent studio in 1944 and registered his company, C.P.
 Petersen & Sons two years later.
 Unlike Birks, Petersen’s production was largely by hand and his designs were inspired by the naturalistic forms of Danish silver.
 He was commissioned to reproduce the NHL’s Stanley Cup (1962) which is still used today.
 C.P.
 Petersen & Sons remained in business until 1979.
 To see our stock of silver by Petersen click here.

 TIFFANY & Co

-America’s dominant silver manufacturer from the mid 19th to early 20th century.
-The company began in 1837, when Charles Lewis Tiffany and John Young opened Tiffany & Young.
+America’s most famous silversmith from the mid 19th to early 20th century.
+The company began in 1837 when Charles Lewis Tiffany and John Young opened Tiffany & Young.
 In 1851, Tiffany became the first American firm to introduce the .925 English Sterling Standard in American-made silver.
 The name changed to Tiffany & Company in 1853 when Charles Tiffany took over management.
 Renowned American silversmith Edward C. Moore, Jr. joined Tiffany and introduced flatware to its range of products.
 In 1867, Tiffany became the first American firm to win the grand prize for silver craftsmanship at the Paris Exposition Universelle.
 Along with other World’s Fair prizes and awards, Tiffany was also appointed silver and goldsmith and jeweller to many of the European royal families.

 Notable English Silversmiths